SETL-Framework/setl-examples/README.md

 We are looking to read the Parquet file located at `src/main/resources/exercise/extract/paris-public-toilet.parquet`.
 1. Complete the configuration object `parquetFile` in `src/main/resources/exercise/extract/extract.conf`.
 2. In `App.scala`, register a `Connector` with this data.
 3. You may create your own `Factory` and implement the `read()` function to verify if you can ingest the data.
 If you are not sure how to do that yet, we already added a `Factory` to a `Stage`, which is added to the `Pipeline`.
 This `CheckExtractFactory` will ingest a `Connector` named `parquetFileConnector`.
-It will read in into `parquetFile` in the `read()` method, and verify the number of lines in this data.
+It will read it into `parquetFile` in the `read()` method, and verify the number of lines in this data.
 Uncomment the corresponding lines and complete the part on the `@Delivery` annotation before running your code to test your implementation of Parquet file registration and ingestion.

 </details>